calleli/blog/README.md

-# Calleli's blog
-A place where i jot stuff down that i need to remember, but that also might be of interest to others 😊
+This is a place where i jot stuff down that i need to remember, but that also might be of interest to others 😊

 ## Articles